-O’Dine’s breakthrough in 2016-17 was not without adversity.
-In September she suffered a concussion while training in South America.
+Meryeta O’Dine earned her first career World Cup podium in February 2017 when she finished third in a snowboard cross race in Feldberg, Germany.
+It was her career best result since debuting on the circuit in March 2015 and the first time she had advanced to a four-woman big final.
+Her breakthrough that season was not without adversity.
+In September 2016 she suffered a concussion while training in South America.
 In December she endured a bruised heel and nearly ruptured a ligament before the first World Cup.
-While making her world championship debut in March she suffered the fourth and most severe concussion of her career during her time trial run.
+While making her debut at the senior FIS World Championships in March 2017, she suffered the fourth and most severe concussion of her career during her time trial run.

 Notable International Results

-FIS World Championships: 2017 – DNF (SBX)
+FIS World Championships: 2021 - 4th (SBX); 2019 - 13th (SBX), 10th (SBX team); 2017 - DNF (SBX)

 FIS World Junior Championships: 2017 - 13th (SBX); 2016 - 4th (SBX); 2015 - 10th (SBX)